Viinnert/Computational-Physics/Monte_Carlo/README.md

 ## Usage
 This folder contains the following files.

--data: This folder contains the .hdf5 data file to which the simulation results are saved.
+- data: This folder contains the .hdf5 data file to which the simulation results are saved.
--mc_main.py: This python script contains the main functions of Monte-Carlo simulation.
+- mc_main.py: This python script contains the main functions of Monte-Carlo simulation.
--mc_plot.py: This python script contains some functions to plot the results of the simulation saved in the data file.
+- mc_plot.py: This python script contains some functions to plot the results of the simulation saved in the data file.

 ### Run simulation: